The writer researches the local history of her home town, which has strong links with the woman who popularised Mother's Day in the UK

-The History of Mothering Sunday AKA Mother's Day
+The History of Mothering Sunday in the Catholic Church

 The return to the Mother Church inevitably meant that it was a time when families were reunited.
 Since this day was a release from the Lent Fast, during which no rich foods were allowed, it became a tradition for a Simnel cake to be baked for eating with the reunited family.